Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Oman was undertaken by the Financial Action Task Force (FATF) in 2011.
-According to that Evaluation, Oman was deemed Compliant for 3 and Largely Compliant for 24 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 1 out of 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Oman was undertaken in 2024.
+According to that Evaluation, Oman was deemed Compliant for 23 and Largely Compliant for 16 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 4 of the Effectiveness ratings.

 Sanctions